 Don’t delay important childhood vaccinations

-Vaccines help protect against preventable diseases – and vaccination schedules help make sure kids are protected at the right ages and right times.
-If you have any questions about vaccinating your child, talk with their doctor.
+Vaccines are the most effective tool we have for preventing certain diseases – and vaccination schedules help make sure kids are protected at the right ages and right times.
+If you have any questions about vaccinating your child, talk to their doctor.
 They can talk with you about your child’s medical and immunization history, give you more information on specific vaccines and why they’re recommended, and listen to any concerns and answer any questions you may have.

 If your child is due for their next round of shots or you need to get them caught up, make an appointment at your local HealthPartners or Park Nicollet clinic.